Method tool

 What is the AI Workflow Control Matrix for?

-It helps a team decide what an AI agent may read, draft, recommend, execute, and never touch before the agent enters a real workflow.
+It helps a team decide what AI may read, draft, recommend, execute, and never touch before it enters a real workflow.

 Who should fill out the matrix?